 The effort and the time

-I may have a good theoretical overview of the Microsoft Azure services offer, but it was my first time actually creating app and services, configuring and deploying them.
-I had already noticed that the documentation by Microsoft Azure was well done only when it’s to their advantage, this experience reinforced that feeling.
-To make it clear: they give a great documentation to explain how to use the services they want you to use
+I have a good theoretical overview of the Microsoft Azure services, but it was my first time actually creating app and services, configuring and deploying them.

-In this post, I’m documenting how it went during my first attempt, the time spent, effort, documentation troubles… per service.
-Just keep in mind that it was my first attempt (including looking for solutions, trying stuff, failing…), that a lot of things can be automated in a professional environment with heavier workloads, and that I’m still a junior-ish dev.
-Also, there would be a lot more to do for a production-size app.
-But in the end, it will still allow to compare the various providers based on a similar deployment.
+In this post, I’m documenting how if felt, the time spent, effort, documentation troubles… per service.
+Just keep in mind that it was my first attempt (including looking for solutions, trying stuff, failing…) and that a lot of things would be automated in a professional environment, while I did it manually.

-For this attempt, I’ve spent about 14 hours deploying the whole solution, including time spent reading documentation, searching for solution, debugging, starting the wrong way and having to start again…
+For this attempt, I spent about 14 hours deploying the whole solution, including reading documentation, searching for solution, debugging, starting the wrong way and having to start again…

 Deploying the backend API

-• Quality of documentation: pretty decent as the service is really easy to use, but the fact that I’ve been developing in Java for a few years did influence on my ease to do it
+- Quality of documentation: pretty decent as the service is really easy to use, but the fact that I’ve been developing in Java for years did help a lot

 Deploying the database server